What is a Tibetan singing bowl

-Although little is known about how singing bowls were used in the past, modern practitioners of sound therapy are developing new skills and reinventing techniques for utilizing singing bowls for balance and harmonization.
-There are many skeptical opinions about singing bowls, but if you know what to do with the bowl – you'll see that it works!
+Although little is known about how singing bowls were used in the past, modern practitioners of sound therapy and sound healing are developing new skills and reinventing techniques for utilizing Himalayan singing bowls for relaxation, balance and harmonization.
+There are many skeptical opinions about Himalayan singing bowls, but if you know how to choose a singing bowl, how to play a singing bowl and most importantly, how to listen to a singing bowl – you'll see that it works!

 It is believed that singing bowls were first invented in Tibet, and then brought to other Buddhist countries.
 Although this may partially be true, it is not as mythological and fanciful as people believe.

 Singing bowls are the result of an older bronze bowl-making tradition, which dates back to ancient Persia/Khorasan.
 It was later brought to Nepal.
 From their Himalayan roots, singing bowls were brought to East Asia.
 The mythical tales about singing bowls being created in Tibet's mountains are not true.

 Padmasambhava did not transport singing bowls from India to Tibet.
 A Bon shaman did not dream of singing bowls.
 Shakyamuni Buddha didn't have a singing bowl.
 Merchants spread false information and myths in an attempt to attach singing bowls to important religious figures.